rcarmo/pythonium/README.rst

 As things stand, APIs differ significantly between back-end and front-end environments, so there will always be differences.
 For instance, if you choose **pythonium core** you will need to learn to work with Javascript arrays and objects and work around their specificities.
 Working around specifities of the *language* can be boring, but it's the best that is available right now, and it's after all, not that bad.

 As a programmer that knows both Python and Javascript, I prefer to focus on what is the easiest for me to do and maximise what I will be able to do next.
 The immediate answer to this answer is what is already available in the repository.

-I understand, that in the long run it's nice to have fully compliant Python in the browser, for learning purposes, to avoid bugs that are not reported correctly and many things.
-That said, I prefer to focus on tooling, library support, demos and other things that can allow people like me to get things done.

-I've already done it in `PythonJS <https://github.com/PythonJS/PythonJS>`_, I know it's possible to even have 100% compliance.
-PythonJS code is poor, I though it was possible to improve the things so I started this new project.

 How?
 (1 minute)
 ===============